nboisselier/backup_servers/README.md

 - CONN_TIMEOUT=''
 - RSYNC_OPT=''

+The variable DIRS is use by runing `ls -1 DIRS` on the server thrue ssh.
+This permit you to use any shell command to get the list of directories.

 ## Example

+#/opt/backups/backup.conf
+SERVERS=$(mysql sys -NBe "SELECT host FROM server") DIRS='if [ -e /etc/backup_paths ]; then cat /etc/backup_paths; else echo "/etc /home"'
+RSYNC_OPT="--rsync-path="nice +19 rsync" --bwlimit 1024"

 You can then test your config with arguments to change values of the config file:

   backup_servers --conf /opt/backups/backup.conf --servers macbook.brighton.loc --dirs /private/etc --debug

+Or run the backup in rsync dry mode:

+  backup_servers --conf /opt/backups/backup.conf -n